Godzilla (1954 film): Special effects

 The film's special effects were directed by Eiji Tsuburaya.
+Part of the reason why Mori approved the film was because he saw it as an opportunity for Toho to reclaim its status as Japan's leading studio in special effects filmmaking.
+After Tsuburaya launched Toho's special effects division in the late 1930s, he supervised the effects for war dramas financed by the Imperial Japanese Navy.
+Tsuburaya proved to be such an important figure that he was placed in charge of a factory that produced detailed miniatures used in educational training films on behalf of the Imperial Navy.
+While Tsuburaya was banned from Japan's film industry during the Occupation of Japan, he was hired back by Mori once the Occupation ended — albeit as a contractor, rather than an employee.

 For the effects footage to sync with the live-action footage, Honda and Tsuburaya would develop plans early during development and briefly meet prior to the day's shoot.
 Kajita would shuttle Tsuburaya to Honda's set to observe how a scene was being shot and where the actors were being positioned.
 Kajita also ushered Honda to the effects stage to observe how Tsuburaya was shooting certain effects.
 Honda edited the live-action footage, and he left blank leaders for Tsuburaya to insert the effects footage.
 At times, Honda had to cut out certain effects footage.
-Tsuburaya disapproved of these decisions because Honda's cuts did not match the effects; however, Honda had final say in those matters.
+Tsuburaya disapproved of these decisions because Honda's cuts did not match the effects; however, Honda had the final say in those matters.